marionebl/jaketrent-blog/content/post/change-page-title-angular-route.md

   - "js"
   - "angularjs"
 description: When you change routes in Angular, the page title doesn't change automatically, but this can be done rather simply.
-keywords: js, javascript, angular, angularjs, page title, title
+metaKeywords: js, javascript, angular, angularjs, page title, title
 published: true
 image: https://i.imgur.com/wVBKD.png
 ---